Wahiduddin Khan: Early life and education

-Mission

-Khan launched the 'Maulana Wahiduddin Khan Peace Foundation.'
-Khan was among the few Indian scholars to have seriously taken the issue of pluralism and inter-community relations.
-Khan insisted that Muslims must shed what he called their 'persecution complex'.
-He insisted on searching for opportunities that exist despite the odds that seem to weigh heavily against them and work along with people of other faiths for building a new society.
-Khan quoted the Quran as saying: "No one despairs of God's mercy except those who have no faith."

-Condemnation of Violence

-Wahiduddin's conception of nonviolence is perhaps best articulated in his treatise, Islam and Peace.
-Growing up at the height of India's independence movement, Wahiduddin held great admiration for Mohandas Gandhi and expressed his sentiments in his book.

 Jamaat-e Islami

-His commitment to the Jamaat and his skillful pen helped him move up the Jama'at's hierarchy.
+His commitment to the Jamaat helped him move up the Jama'at's hierarchy.
 He was appointed, in a few years after, as a member of its Central Committee.
-He even wrote regularly for the Jama'at's Urdu journal.

-Khan did not remain for long with the Jama'at, though.
-Increasingly, it suggested to him that the Jama'at's own agenda, based as it was on working towards establishing what is called an 'Islamic State' in India, was not only impractical but, moreover, not in keeping with what Islam expected of the Muslims of India in the situation that they found themselves.
-So, he gradually came to the conclusion that the Jama'at-e Islami's political approach was ill-suited to the needs and conditions of the Muslim minority in India.
-He began airing his differences with the Jama'at's ideology and policies even while still a senior leader of the Jama'at, but as these differences began to grow, he decided to quit the organization after serving it for ten years, in 1962.
+He wrote regularly for the Jama'at's Urdu journal.
+Khan did not remain for long with the Jama'at, as he thought that the Jama'at's agenda was not only impractical but not in keeping with what Islam expected of the Muslims of India.
+He came to the conclusion that the Jama'at-e Islami's political approach was ill-suited to the needs and conditions of the Muslim minority in India.
+He began airing his differences with the Jama'at's ideology and policies even while still a senior leader of the Jama'at, but as these differences began to grow, he decided to quit the organisation in 1962 after serving it for ten years.

 Works

-Khan founded the Quran Foundation (under the aegis of CPS International) on April 2, 2015.
+Khan founded the Quran Foundation (under the aegis of CPS International) on 2 April 2015.
 The aim of the foundation was to translate and disseminate copies of the Quran and Islamic material globally by promoting religious understanding amongst people to reveal 'as it is’ as a religion of peace.

 He established the Islamic Centre in New Delhi in 1970.
 In 2001, Khan established the 'Centre for Peace and Spirituality’.

+Khan launched the 'Maulana Wahiduddin Khan Peace Foundation.'